Literary Fiction: What Makes a Work of Fiction a Literary Genre?

 While there may not be a definitive definition for literary fiction, it is generally recognized as a form of storytelling that transcends entertainment value alone.
 It strives to create an impact through its artistic expression and intellectual engagement with readers.

 One of the key characteristics of literary fiction lies in its emphasis on depth and complexity.
 It explores the intricate psychological terrain of its characters, delving into their inner thoughts and motivations.
-This genre often challenges societal norms and conventions, inviting readers to question their own beliefs and values.
+This genre often challenges established norms and conventions, inviting readers to question their own beliefs and values.

 Defining what constitutes literary fiction can be subjective and open to interpretation.
 However, there are certain characteristics that are often associated with this genre.
 A work of fiction can be considered literary if it exhibits a high level of craftsmanship in terms of language, style, and structure.
 It goes beyond mere storytelling to delve into deeper psychological insights or social commentary.